Stephanevg/PSHTML/PITCHME.md

 ![](/docs/Images/Charts_Overview.png)
 ---

-Create beautifull charts in seconds using
+It is very easy to do, and needs only a few seconds using

 ```powershell
 New-PSHTMLChart